 Need to use the Apple logo in a document?
 Find out here how to make the Apple symbol on Windows and insert it like text (even enlarge it and change its color).

-First, It Would Have Been ‘Micrsoft’ Without It
+First, We Would Have ‘Micrsoft’ Without It

 from 1975–1987, when the former “O” in the Microsoft logo was formed by the blibbet.